 After a reliable location has been identified on the undercarriage, and the device has been attached, ping it a few more times before you leave.
 This will ensure that the device is communicating properly.
 If possible, you should prepare in advance by attempting a dry run!
 Hunt for the same make a model vehicle at local car dealerships, and examine the undercarriage before heading out in the field for the actual install.

 It’s also important to know that most newer imports have sealed undercarriages.
 Finding a flat metal surface for a magnetic enclosure will be difficult, if not impossible.
 It might be necessary to remove the tracking device and external battery pack from the magnetic enclosure, and find a more appropriate means of attaching the device.
 Don’t forget that whichever alternative you choose must be resistant to weather and the elements.
-Neoprene pouches are a popular choice.
+Neoprene pouches are a popular substitute.

 Wireless tracking devices can be an effective vehicle surveillance tool if deployed properly, and with some forethought.
 Planning ahead and doing some homework can make all the difference in the world.